I’m eating a sliver right now. It’s only appropriate, ya know? Let me tell you, the crumb topping is a nice little surprise on the taste buds.

 I shouldn’t go without mentioning—the 1 banana, banana bread recipe was great!
 I was worried, though.
 Would it even taste like banana bread?
 1 banana!
 Really?!
 After comparing it to several other recipes, I noticed all the proportions were less.
 Less flour, less sugar, less eggs, etc, overall creating less batter.
 This is just what the doctor ordered.
 I have fought with quick breads and the oven for years now.
 I can’t seem to figure out how to get the bread cooked through in the middle without burning the edges and drying out 80% of it.
 Tips welcome.
 However, having less batter helped it to cook through without burning the edges.
 Hallelujah!
 The loaf isn’t as tall as I’m used to, but whoever said it needed to be?
 I’m down with short.

-- Make the crumb topping by mashing together butter, flour, brown sugar, cinnamon, nutmeg, and salt.
-Distribute topping evenly over batter.
-Bake for 40-45 minutes, or until a cake tester comes out clean.
-Cool in pan for 10 min, then allow to finish cooling on rack.
+- Make the crumb topping.
+In a small bowl, soften butter in microwave.
+Add remaining ingredients.
+Using a fork, mash together butter, flour, brown sugar, cinnamon, and nutmeg.
+Distribute crumble evenly over batter.
+Bake for 40-45 minutes or until a cake tester comes out clean.
+Cool in pan completely.
+Removing too early usually results in a broken loaf.
+Carefully loosen from pan and invert.
+Serve.

 Now, I am a firm believer in letting your baked goods rest after they come out of the oven.
 Time after time, I eat treats right out of the oven and think "FAIL."
 I usually come close to burying them in the trash.
 Thankfully, I deny the impulse and wait until morning.
 Low and behold, it's wonderful.
 The flavors have settled in and the moistness has been restored.
 Rule of thumb: Exercise patience, and let your baked goods rest.
 Heck, I'm better well rested.